Fast responses, clear guidance, and immediate action when your case can’t wait

 In California, the question of whether keeping found items constitutes theft is addressed under Penal Code 485 PC.
 California law recognizes that finding lost property does not automatically grant you ownership.
 In fact, under certain circumstances, keeping found items can lead to criminal charges of theft.
 This law aims to protect the rights of property owners and ensure that reasonable efforts are made to return lost items to their rightful owners.

 If you are facing a theft of lost property charge, you need to find a criminal defense lawyer to help with building strong defenses.
 At the Law Offices of Anna R. Yum in San Diego, we leave no stone unturned while defending our clients.
-We will review your case, gather evidence that could weaken the prosecution’s case, and fight for your rights.
+We will review your case, gather evidence that could weaken the prosecution’s case, and fight for your rights

 Under California Penal Code 485 PC, the theft of lost property becomes a crime when these elements are met: